-This was a scene I remembered from the Women's March - with a little girl wearing a homemade pink hat, standing with her sign.
-Out the window of the light rail there was a huge poster of Martin Luther King.
-That's was the girl's homemade poster message - which all added up to a scene I had to draw.
+This was a scene I remembered from the Women's March - waiting on the light rail train to leave - with a little girl wearing a homemade pink hat, standing with her sign.
+Out the window there was a huge poster of Martin Luther King.
+The girl held her own homemade poster message - which all added up to a scene I had to draw.

 Congratulations to my older brother, David Nez for getting his scholarly book into print about Mysticism and Magic!
 I can't wait to see it - having read lots of the excerpts on the blog.